Isotonic03/Obsidian/Applied ML/Finals notes/Lec 12 Dimensionality reduction.md

 The book and slides make a critical point:

 > "In practice, the number of training instances required to reach a given density grows **exponentially** with the number of dimensions."
+(Directly prpotional)

 **Concrete Example:**